oie-mines-paristech/ADEME_scenarios_premise/README.md

 Remarks about input data :
 * All the quantities of hydrogen are given in TWh LHV (Low Heating Value)
 * The hydrogen imported (scenario S3) is produced by electrolysis using renewable electricity (solar, wind) [Full report, p.529].
 It is modeled as the hydrogen produced by electrolysis using French electricity mix S3.
-This modeling is more representative for S3EnR than for S3nuc.
+This modeling is more representative for S3 Renew than for S3 Nuc.
-* The hydrogen produced from gas in scenario S4 is produced by SMR coupled with Carbon Capture technology [Full report, p.530]
+* The hydrogen produced from gas in scenario S4 is produced by SMR coupled with Carbon Capture and Storage technology [Full report, p.530] In other scenarios, the hydrogen produced from gas is produced by SMR without Carbon Capture and Storage.
-* The efficiency considered for electrolysis is 0.65 in 2030 and 0.72 in 2050 [Source: ADEME experts].
-0.61% efficiency was chosen for 2019 (!!!!!!!!!!! to be discussed with Romain)
+* The efficiency considered for electrolysis changes over time (variable Efficiency|Hydrogen|Electrolyzer) is 0.65 in 2030 and 0.72 in 2050 [Source: ADEME experts].
+An efficiency of 0.61 was chosen for 2019 [!!!!!!!!!!! to be discussed with Romain]

+**Market created**

-The following markets for hydrogen are created:
+The following markets for hydrogen are created :
 * `market for hydrogen, gaseous, for transport - direct use of H2, Tr2050` (FR)
 * `market for hydrogen, gaseous, for fossil fuel refinery use, Tr2050` (FR)
 * `market for hydrogen, gaseous, for biofuel refinery use, Tr2050` (FR)